Scene setting options

 You can use the Map Creator UI to change between a global or local scene, set the initial position and rotation of the camera and origin, adjust the extent for a local scene, manage layers, as well as change a layer's property during the setup.
 You have a list of default basemaps that you can choose from or can use a custom basemap or a raster tile layer.
 You can enable and disable elevation, and you have the option to use the default elevation layer or to set a custom elevation layer.

-To use the Map Creator UI, start Unity Editor and click the ArcGIS Maps SDK from the main menu bar, then select Map Creator.
+To use the Map Creator UI, launch the Unity Editor.
+From the main menu bar, open Tools -> ArcGIS Maps SDK -> Map Creator.

 Map Creator UI